0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Windows/Hard/2025-11-01-htb-object.md

 ```

-We can now return to jenkins in our browser and refresh our project page to see that the job was triggered and the build was successful!
+We can now return to Jenkins in our browser and refresh our project page to see that the job was triggered and the build was successful!

 ![light mode only](/assets/img/posts/htb/machines/windows/hard/object/object_15.png){: .light .w-100 .shadow .rounded-10 w='1212' h='668' }
 ![dark mode only](/assets/img/posts/htb/machines/windows/hard/object/object_15.png){: .dark .w-100 .shadow .rounded-10 w='1212' h='668' }